Let’s be real—LightStream is not for beginners: Understanding Approval Criteria

 How to stop guessing and start stacking real approvals—before summer even hits

-This is the kind of lender you qualify for—by improving your profile, coming prepared, and applying when your numbers are lined up.
+This is the kind of lender you qualify for by improving your profile, coming prepared, and applying when your numbers align.
+If you’re still unsure which funding source fits you best, Dime’s going over all of that this Friday at 8 PM.

 This is how you stop getting denied and finally get approved the right way.